Video Marketing has been around a long, long time, and keeps being reinvented for the modern marketer. But is it right for your business?

 Even as children we were subjected to it.
 Think back to that breakfast cereal commercial during Saturday morning cartoons.
 The cartoons themselves featured characters that were also available in toy form.
-Or that “Let’s all Go to the Lobby” short before the movie started.
-Those are all examples of video marketing.
+Or that catchy “Let’s all go to the lobby” short before the movie started.
+Those are both examples of using video to market something.

 And, as of late, even going to the bathroom in your favourite restaurant exposes you to “well-placed” video ads.

 So why are we inundated with videos everywhere we go?
 The answer is simple: because video marketing works.